raspberrypilearning/physical-computing-guide/worksheet.md

 - [Test a PIR sensor with Python](test-pir-python.md)
 - [Test a PIR sensor with Scratch](test-pir-scratch.md)

-## Whats next?
+## What next?

 ### The start of something amazing
 We hope that this has encouraged you to have a go at physical computing using the Pi's GPIO; it's really not as daunting as it looks.
 It all starts with a simple LED, but it can take you to incredible places.
 Do not underestimate the fun, creativity and sense of achievement you can get from a little computer and a bunch of pins.
 Have fun!
-And if you do make something cool please let us know. :)
+And if you do make something cool please let us know.
-- Why not use your new found physical computing knowledge to complete one of our [make resources](https://www.raspberrypi.org/resources/make/).
+- Why not use your new found physical computing knowledge to complete one of our [make resources](https://www.raspberrypi.org/resources/make/)?